Amazon Kindle devices: Kindle 2

 On February 10, 2009, Amazon announced the Kindle 2, the second-generation Kindle.
 It became available for purchase on February 23, 2009.
 The Kindle 2 features a text-to-speech option to read the text aloud.
 It also has 6-inch screen and 2 GB of internal memory, of which 1.4 GB is user-accessible.
 By Amazon's estimates, the Kindle 2 can hold about 1,500 non-illustrated books.
 Unlike the first-generation Kindle, Kindle 2 does not have a slot for SD memory cards.
 It is slimmer than the original Kindle.

 The Kindle 2 features a Freescale 532 MHz, ARM-11 90 nm processor, 32 MB main memory, 2 GB flash memory and a 3.7 V 1,530 mAh lithium polymer battery.

-To promote the Kindle 2, in February 2009 author Stephen King released Ur, his then-new novella, made available exclusively through the Kindle Store.
+To promote the Kindle 2, in February 2009 author Stephen King released Ur, his new novella, made available exclusively through the Kindle Store.